 They almost got acquired for $5.3bn by Visa, which massively validated Fintech as a sector, then when it got overturned, the consensus was they got a good deal.
 They'd go on to raise at a $13.4bn valuation a year later.
 This is a Russian dolls of Fintech moment.
 Alex Johnson is reacting to a Generalist article about Plaid, and I'm reacting to that.
 Lol.

 🤔 In many ways, Plaid is the flag bearer for Fintech itself.
 "Plaid for X" is a category of company.
 Along with Stripe, they are a benchmark for developer-focused products and design.
 Their move into payments is meaningful.
 As a European, I observe Plaid has also defacto made "open finance" a thing in the US without regulation.
 Credit where it is due.

 🤔 Like Fintech, it's leaving its teens and having to get a job (profit).
 They're more grown up, investing in relationships with banks and leading the charge for much of the Fintech sector on policy.
 Perhaps the most exciting signal for me was their partnership with the "payroll APIs" like Atomic and Pinwheel.
 They're not trying to build all the things but focus on what they're great at.

 🤔 Their Achilles heel is conversion.
 The classic meme from Anchorman, "60% of the time, it works every time," applies here.
 To be fair, this isn't Plaid's fault; we all know some banks break that connectivity, and for its part, Plaid has an open hand for partnership.
 But the banks' incentive will require a lot more carrot and a regulatory stick.
-I pointed out the Akoya and Fiserv partnership in the open because banks and incumbents are fighting the bank.
+I mentioned the Akoya and Fiserv partnership in the open last week because it signals banks and incumbents are fighting back.